CELEBRATING INCLUSIVITY THROUGH FILM

 Why do we charge for submissions?

-This is the first edition of Fragments and we’re striving to ensure that it’s accessible for all.
+Fragments Festival strives to ensure that it’s accessible for all.
 It’s a constant learning process for us but we welcome your feedback and are seeing how we can provide more opportunities for filmmakers.

-All films selected for the festival will be eligible for an award in either of the two following categories:
+All films selected for the festival will be eligible for an award in one of the following categories:

 Best Feature Film - £1,000